discipl/core/README.md

 ```

 ### `subscribe`
-returns a promise with which you can effectively subscribe on the event that a new claim is added to the channel of the given ssids
+Returns a promise with which you can effectively subscribe on the event that a new claim is added to the channel of the given ssids.
 Note not yet implemented

 ```